artmende/libft/README.md

 # libft
 First project in the 42 cursus.
-Library of basics functions in C language
+Library of basic functions in C language